AlekSi/talos-rfcs/002-key-management.md

 ## Summary

-This extends the ideas presented in RFC 001 with specific and opinionated recommendations for key generation, git commit signing and git merging workflow.
+This extends the ideas presented in RFC 001 with specific and opinionated recommendations for key generation, git commit signing, and git merging workflow.
 Other related topics will be discussed in future RFCs.

 ## Motivation

 Left to their own devices, wide liberties can be taken with private key handling which can lead to substantial and non-obvious risks: private keys could be stolen, git commit authors can be impersonated, etc.

 For this reason, we wish to clearly define a strategy for best practices.